birddevelper/gomologin/Readme.md

 ```

-It is mandatory to name the login form's username input as "username" and password input as "password".
+It is mandatory to set the login form's username input as "username" and password input as "password".
 Note that the form must send form data as post to the same url (set no action attribute).

 Html template for login page :